 AJ broke in.
 “It’s called anthropophagy, and it’s not unheard of, just really abnormal, but hey, anthropologist Marvin Harris had some theories that the reason the Aztecs ate hearts was because it was stock full of protein, and protein in the diet ensured successful civilizations.”

 “Wrong,” Charlie said.
 “They didn’t eat hearts, at least usually.
 They extracted them.
+And it might have been partially for revenge.
 The heart had a more spiritual and symbolic meaning.
 Aztecs thought that hearts were not just central to the physical body but also to their sun, something they worshipped.
 By freeing the heart, they could reunite the sun’s heart and soul.”

 “They still sometimes practiced cannibalism,” AJ argued.
 “Even though Harris’s theories never became popular, he was probably right to some degree.
 I’m just trying to figure out why these things ate human hearts.
 For a practical reason?
 Or because they have some strange beliefs?”